grafana/tutorials/content/tutorials/grafana-fundamentals.md

 - In the **Url** box, paste the endpoint to your request bin.
 - Click **Send Test** to send a test alert to your request bin.

+### Configure an alert rule

-Now that Grafana knows how to notify you, it's time to set up an alert.
+Now that Grafana knows how to notify you, it's time to set up an alert rule:

 - Go to the dashboard you just created, and **Edit** the Traffic panel.
 - Click the bell icon to the left of the panel editor to access the settings for alerting.
 - In the **Name** box, type "My alert".
 - In the **Evaluate every** box, type "5s".
+For the purpose of this tutorial, the evaluation interval is intentionally shorter than what's recommended, to make it easier to test.
 - In the **For** box, type "0m".
 - Change the alert condition to: